-Before beginning with the transformation of the free $1$-form $\slashed A$ computed in \eqref{eq:95}, let us recall that a twisted gauge transformation \eqref{eq:gaugedirac} does not necessarily preserve the selfadjointness of the Dirac operator.
-Namely $A_\rho^u$ in \eqref{eq:arhou} is not necessarily selfadjoint, even though one starts with a selfadjoint $A_\rho$.
+A twisted gauge transformation \eqref{eq:gaugedirac} does not necessarily preserve the selfadjointness of the Dirac operator (because the action of the unitary is twisted on the left, not on the right).
+Equivalently, $A^u$ in \eqref{eq:25} is not necessarily selfadjoint, even though one starts with a selfadjoint~$A$.

-This may seem as a weakness of the twisted case, since in the non-twisted case selfadjointness is necessarily preserved.
-Actually this possibility to lose selfadjointness allows to implement Lorentz symmetry and yields -- at least for electrodynamics \cite{Martinetti:2019aa} -- an interesting interpretation of the component $X_\mu$ of the free fluctuation $Z$ of proposition \ref{prop:freetwisfluc} as a four-vector energy-impulsion.
+This may seem as a weakness of the twisted case, since in the non-twisted case selfadjointness is preserved.
+Actually the possibility to lose selfadjointness allows to implement Lorentz symmetry and yields -- at least for electrodynamics \cite{Martinetti:2019aa} -- an interesting interpretation of the component $X_\mu$ of the free fluctuation $Z$ of proposition \ref{prop:freetwisfluc} as a four-vector energy-impulsion.

-However, regarding the gauge part of the Standard Model which -- as shown below -- is fully encoded in the component $iY_\mu$ of $Z$, it is rather natural to ask selfadjointness to be preserved.
+However, regarding the gauge part of the Standard Model which -- as shown below -- is fully encoded in the component $iY_\mu$ of $Z$, it is rather natural to ask the selfadjointness of the free $1$-form $\slashed A$ to be preserved.
 This reduces the choice of unitaries to pair of elements of \eqref{eq:24} equal up to a constant.

-\begin{proposition} A unitary $u$ whose action \eqref{eq:1} preserves the selfadjointness of any unimodular selfadjoint free $1$-form $\slashed A$ is given by \eqref{eq:24bis} with
+\begin{proposition} A unitary $u$ whose action \eqref{eq:25} preserves the selfadjointness of any unimodular selfadjoint free $1$-form $\slashed A$ is given by \eqref{eq:24bis} with